WinstonFassett/bolt-ai-react-voice-notes/ISSUES.md

 I don't think the debug log makes sense.
 We should just remove that.
 Don't really need an about section. yet.

 Make the X providers connected message more compact, like a single row on desktop with space between texts, and allow wrap on sm screens, and left align in that case.

+---

+# Testing Results So Far

+1: fail.
+2: added in wrong place.
+Add to library now.
+3. Tag click failed on ai takewawy tag.
+4. pass

+note
+1. pass
+2. yes but left a dupe header above it and also a dupe secton above that

+note has

+Related notes (lists ai takeaways)
+Recent AI Takeaways (lists ai takeaways)
+AI Tools | Run AI Agents

+This is BAD.

+There should only be Child Notes or what I call Takeaways.
+No fucking related notes.
+No fucking AI tools.
+Put the ai button in row with Takeaways for pete's sake.

+Formatting of cards in related notes IS better for the card part than in recent ai takeaways.
+BUT recent ai takewawyas card CONTENT IS better than related notes card content. (header, markdown, delete button) are better.

+Really this should use the same damn idiomatic card tree UX from the library list view, right???

+Styling is not great.
+Color seems to bright.
+Library view has it more right for these cards / trees than the others.

+Don't hae duplicated lists of notes in the note detail. one list of notes, formatted like library does it. we are sort of nested in a library view, get it?

+General testing:
+Nav flow is ok, responsive design is ok.
+Func is ok.